 A surprising number of benefits associated with the use of MCT oil have been discovered by researchers.
-Not all of them have been definitively proven, but there’s plenty of evidence suggesting that MCT oil is indeed quite good for you – in moderation.
-We’ll get to that last part later.
+Not all of them have been definitively proven, but there’s plenty of evidence suggesting that moderate amounts of MCT oil are quite good for you.

 The most obvious benefit is the one we’ve been discussing in general terms: weight loss.

-We don’t need to belabor the point that MCT oil can apparently help keto dieters stay in ketosis, maximizing their reliance on ketones for energy and the fat burning it encourages.
-To be honest, virtually an entire industry has been built on the premise of selling MCT oil to people following the ketogenic diet.
+MCT oil appears to help keto dieters stay in ketosis, maximizing their reliance on ketones for energy and the fat burning it encourages.
+An entire industry has been built on the premise of selling MCT oil to people following the ketogenic diet.

-However, that’s not the only way that MCT oil can seemingly encourage weight loss.
+However, that’s not the only way that MCT oil seems to encourage weight loss.

-Studies have shown that consuming MCT oil makes you feel fuller, meaning you won’t be as hungry as usual – and meaning you’ll want to eat less.
-That’s because MCTs encourage the release of two hormones that promote satiety (feeling full), leptin and peptide YY.
+Studies have shown that consuming MCT oil makes you feel fuller, and when you’re not as hungry as usual, you’ll eat less.
+That happens because MCTs encourage the release of two hormones that promote satiety (feeling full), leptin and peptide YY.
 One study called the reduction in appetite after taking MCT oil “acute.”

 There are other potential benefits related to weight loss, too.
 It appears that MCT oil helps support gut health, particularly in those who are obese but otherwise healthy.
-By encouraging the proliferation of “good” bacteria, MCT oil seems to increase the possibility of losing weight.
+By encouraging the proliferation of “good” bacteria in the gut, MCT oil seems to increase the possibility of losing weight.

-When we consume LCTs, any excess triglycerides are stored in the body as fat.
+Here are two more apparent benefits.
+When we consume LCTs, excess triglycerides are stored in the body as fat.
 LCTs aren’t; they go straight to the liver where they are used as a source of energy.
-And finally, MCTs contain fewer calories than LCTs.
+Finally, MCTs contain fewer calories than LCTs.
 That doesn’t make a huge overall impact on weight loss, but every little bit helps.

 Some research supports the theory that consuming MCT oil, even when you’re not on a keto diet, helps with weight management.
-The study most often cited showed that the oil helped mice lose weight, but there is also research showing a positive association between medium-triglyceride consumption and lower body weight in humans as well.
+The study most often cited showed that the oil helped mice lose weight, but there is also research showing a positive association between medium-triglyceride consumption and lower body weight in humans.

-The extra energy boost and fat burning we’ve discussed might certainly help athletes and workout warriors in the gym, on the track, or on the road.
-There’s another apparent athletic benefit to the use of MCT oil, though: it can apparently lower lactate levels in the body.
+The extra energy boost and fat burning linked to MCTs might certainly help athletes and workout warriors.
+And there’s another apparent athletic benefit to the use of MCT oil: it apparently can lower lactate levels in the body.

 On a somewhat-related subject, MCT oil appears to help diabetics manage their disease.
-Much of that benefit seems to be due to MCT effects on fat burning and storage, since both play a major role in the factors that affect the progression of diabetes.
+Much of that benefit seems to be due to MCT’s effects on fat burning and storage since both play a major role in the factors that affect the progression of diabetes.

 Heart Health Markers

-MCT oil can apparently help with a lot more than weight and related issues.
+MCT oil may help with a lot more than weight and related issues.
 Its benefits seem to cover much of the health and wellness spectrum.

 For example, two of the risk factors for heart disease are obesity and high cholesterol levels.
-We’ve already dealt with the weight issue quite a bit, but MCT oil has also been shown to be able to improve lipid panels, increasing “good” cholesterol and overall cholesterol levels, and decreasing so-called “bad” cholesterol at the same time.
+We’ve discussed the weight issue quite a bit, but MCT oil has also been shown to be able to improve lipid panels, increasing “good” cholesterol and overall cholesterol levels, and decreasing so-called “bad” cholesterol at the same time.

 And a more extensive animal study reported improvements for a number of risk factors associated with cardiovascular disease after administration of MCTs.

-Proponents of MCT oil use have suggested for a number of years that it can help boost brain function and mental clarity.
+Proponents of MCT oil use have suggested for quite a while that it can help boost brain function and mental clarity.

 Much of that belief stems from the use of ketogenic diets to successfully control certain types of epilepsy over the last century.
 There’s even evidence that MCTs may be even more effective than medication at reducing or preventing epileptic seizures in some patients.

-However, there has been research indicating that the effectiveness of MCT oil may go much further than that.
+However, research indicates that the effectiveness of MCT oil may go much further than that.

 Antibacterial and Antifungal Properties